DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 Milo raised an eyebrow.
 “RAE - can harmonic alignment create emotional effects?
 Trust, familiarity?”

-> “Confirmed.
+Confirmed.
 Host and unit fields maintain high subharmonic coherence.
 Emotional response is structurally amplified.”

 Jason let the words hang there.

 Then he whispered, more to himself than anyone else:
 “I don’t actually know her.”

-> “Acknowledged,” came RAE’s voice, calm as ever.
+“Acknowledged,” came RAE’s voice, calm as ever.

 Jason looked at Lina again.
 “But I *want* to.”